Plantation complexes in the Southern United States: Agricultural structures

-The agricultural structures on plantations had some basic structures in common and others that varied widely.
-They depended on what crops and animals were raised on the plantation.
+The types of agricultural structures depended on what crops and animals were raised on the plantation.
 Common crops included corn, upland cotton, sea island cotton, rice, sugarcane, and tobacco.
 Besides those mentioned earlier, cattle, ducks, goats, hogs, and sheep were raised for their derived products and/or meat.
 All estates would have possessed various types of animal pens, stables, and a variety of barns.
 Many plantations utilized a number of specialized structures that were crop-specific and only found on that type of plantation.

-Plantation barns can be classified by function, depending on what type of crop and livestock were raised.
+Plantation barns can be classified by function, depending on what type of crop or livestock were raised.
 In the upper South, like their counterparts in the North, barns had to provide basic shelter for the animals and storage of fodder.
-Unlike the upper regions, most plantations in the lower South did not have to provide substantial shelter to their animals during the winter.
+Most plantations in the Deep South did not have to provide substantial shelter to their animals during the winter.
 Animals were often kept in fattening pens with a simple shed for shelter, with the main barn or barns being utilized for crop storage or processing only.
 Stables were an essential type of barn on the plantation, used to house both horses and mules.
 These were usually separate, one for each type of animal.
 The mule stable was the most important on the vast majority of estates, since the mules did most of the work, pulling the plows and carts.